 In the UK, cases of medical misdiagnosis are one of the commonest reasons for making medical negligence claims.
 Misdiagnosis can cause serious health issues to the patient.
 This includes- making an existing condition to worsen, causing further harm to the patient as well as prolonging illness and treatment time.

-At Medical Negligence Direct, we have expert NHS misdiagnosis claims and GP lawyers who are well versed in GP negligence claims and will ensure that you are well represented for the best possible outcome.
+At MND, we have expert NHS misdiagnosis claims and GP lawyers who are well versed in GP negligence claims and will ensure that you are well represented for the best possible outcome.
 Therefore, do well to reach out to us if you or your loved one has been a victim of medical misdiagnosis either in the NHS or by a private healthcare provider.

 Medical Misdiagnosis Explained

 Medical misdiagnosis is a form of medical or clinical negligence where there is a failure to diagnose, a delayed diagnosis or a wrong diagnosis is given for a particular condition.

 When your GP performs a diagnostic error, it can cause more harm for the patient.
 Medical misdiagnosis is divided into-